From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: The essential role of positional information in enabling in-context learning

-Here, $f(\{ x_{i_1}, x_{i_2}\}, x_{i_3})$ represents a scenario where the model lacks positional information (e.g., $f$ is a one-layer autoregressive transformer without positional embeddings).
-In this scenario, the output of this function is identical for inputs $x_{i_1}x_{i_2}x_{i_3}$ and $x_{i_2}x_{i_1}x_{i_3}$, which leads to the impossibility of attaining zero loss.
-In contrast, $\tilde{f}(\{ (x_{i_1}, 1), (x_{i_2}, 2)\}, (x_{i_3}, 3))$ refers to a scenario where the model has access to positional information.
-We provide a construction of $\tilde{f}$ that achieves zero loss in Appendix \ref{app:proof-2}.

-\textbf{Experiments.} We validate Theorem \ref{prop:icl-pe} by training transformers to autoregressively learn sequences of the form $x_{i_1} x_{i_2} x_{i_3} x_{i_1}$, and assessing their accuracy in predicting the last token on a separate test data of the same pattern.
+\textbf{Experiments.} We validate Theorem \ref{prop:icl-pe} by training transformers with causal masking to autoregressively learn sequences of the form $x_{i_1} x_{i_2} x_{i_3} x_{i_1}$, and assessing their accuracy in predicting the last token on a separate test data of the same pattern.
 We use $|V| = 20$ and an embedding dimension of $10$.
 We consider these settings: (i) \textit{number of layers}: 1, 5; (ii) \textit{positional embeddings}: learned, sinusoidal, no positional embeddings; and (iii) \textit{train-test split}: each token in the vocabulary is the first token in both the training and test sets (\textit{Both}), each token in the vocabulary is the first token in either set, but not both (\textit{Either}).
+More details are provided in Appendix \ref{app:exp-details}.

-Table \ref{tab:icl-pos} summarizes the results.
-Two main findings emerge: (1) for the model to successfully generalize to unseen sentences, each token in $\mathcal{V}$ should be present as the first token in both the training and test sets; (2) positional embeddings are crucial when using only one~attention~layer.
+\textbf{Results.} Table \ref{tab:icl-pos} summarizes the results.
+Two main findings emerge: (1) for the model to generalize to unseen sentences, each token in $\mathcal{V}$ should be present as the first token in both the training and test sets; (2) positional embeddings are crucial when using only one~attention~layer.
+Note that in practice, the condition in (1) is likely met due to the vast size of LLMs' pre-training data.